skip to Main Content

 Recent Case Argues Unconscionable Procurement

 The successful argument of unconscionable procurement in this case is important, as it opens a new avenue for voiding inter-vivos gifts in estate claims, where the more common approaches of claiming undue influence or lack of capacity might fail.
 In Gefen v.
-Gaertner, it was noted that the mother had been assessed by a doctor and determined to have had legal capacity to make the transfers.
+Gaertner, the Court noted that a doctor had assessed the mother, and she had legal capacity to make the transfers.
 The court also did not find the transfers were voidable as a result of undue influence, however they were voidable due to the unconscionable procurement of the gifts.

 3 Approaches to Voiding Inter-Vivos Gifts

-Inter-vivos gifts can be made voidable by the courts under certain circumstances, such as those of Gefen v.
+Courts can make inter-vivos gifts voidable under certain circumstances, like in the case of Gefen v.
 Gaertner.
-Most commonly, these gifts are attacked under claims of undue influence, or lack of capacity.
+People usually challenge these gifts with claims of undue influence or lack of capacity.
 How do these types of claims differ?

 • For example, if the receiver of the gift threatens the gift giver to pressure them into making a wealth transfer, the wealth transfer may be ruled voidable.